 So what's the bottom line with the TOD Deed?
 As an attorney who has seen numerous litigation proceedings over deed changes and siblings who have been cut out, I always advocate avoiding litigation and taking the Safe Route : While the possibility of a lawsuit can never be completely ruled out, it can be safeguarded against by using multiple documents, done by reputable, experienced Estate Planning attorneys.
 Doing things like executing a TOD deed without consulting an attorney may result in unintended consequences or litigation.

 The safest route is always an estate plan.
 I believe California's passage of the TOD Deed will only lead to further litigation for many of its users.
-For questions about Estate Planning or the Transfer on Death Deed, call my office for your free consultation - 925-322-1795.
+For questions about Estate Planning in the SF East Bay or the Transfer on Death Deed, call my office for your consultation - 925-322-1795.